Oprah Winfrey Is Pretty in Pink at the Royal Wedding

 Winfrey also thanked the designer for helping her out in a pinch.

-"I would like to thank the Stella McCartney team for working all night long to get this dress finished because we had dress gate wrong color now we got the right color," she said in an Instagram video.
-"I think we're going to do OK but no, thank you so much for the detail, working all night… amen amen amen Stella McCartney team thank you very much."
+"I would like to thank the Stella McCartney team for working all night long to get this dress finished because we had dress gate: Wrong color, now we got the right color," she said in an Instagram video.
+"I think we're going to do OK.
+But no, thank you so much for the detail, working all night to the whole Stella McCartney team.
+Amen.
+Amen.
+Amen.
+Stella McCartney team, thank you very much."

 The Wrinkle in Time star was one of the first celebrity guests to arrive at the Windsor Castle chapel.
 Winfrey was told she had to leave three hours early to make it on time and travelled by bus.